n3m3s7s/blade-ecommerce-kb/docs/getting-started.md

 <span style="font-size: 125%">[:open_book: Open documentation](/frontend/order-confirm/)</span>

+## General events API
+Complete description for the Javascript events available during general events triggered by any frontend theme, with full details about JSON payloads crafted by the platform.

+<span style="font-size: 125%">[:open_book: Open documentation](/frontend/bus-events/)</span>

 ## Injectable landing pages
 Complete description for the Javascript events available during a cart/checkout workflow, with full details about JSON payloads crafted by the platform.